-The Inkey List is a buzzy new skincare brand that’s making a name for itself due to their no-bullshit products, high-quality formulations, and ridiculously low price points.
+The Inkey List is a buzzy new skincare brand that’s making a name for itself due to their no-BS products, high-quality formulations, and ridiculously low price points.

-Today, we will be focusing on their Alpha Hydroxy Acid Serum.
-I will explain everything from what it is, what is it supposed to do for your skin, how to use it, as well as share my experience of using this product.
+Today, we will be reviewing their Alpha Hydroxy Acid Serum.
+I will explain everything from what it is, what it is supposed to do for your skin, how to use it, and share my experience of using this product.

 Is AHA Good For The Skin?